Nurit

 • Mt.
 Saul – Fortresses and buildings dating from the Bronze, Iron, Persian and Byzantine periods.

-• Horvat Karemet (Giv’at Yonathan) – First settled in the Chalcolithic period, a fortified city dated to the Bronze to the Iron Age II, protected by a large 3m high stone wall.
+• Horvat Karemet (Giv’at Yehonathan) – First settled in the Chalcolithic period, a fortified city dated to the Bronze to the Iron Age II, protected by a large 3m high stone wall.
 Zori proposed that the city was the camp of the Biblical judge Gideon – ‘Ein Harod.
 Its settlement continued to the Roman period.
+The settlement moved to the site of Nurit.

 • Tel Yizreel (Jezreel, Esdraelon) – the largest site in the area, 4km north west to Nurit